MiladWazirZada/Palmer-Penguins-Analysis/README.md

 ## Body Mass

 Towards the end of the document, I have presented data illustrating the average body mass (in g) across the different years.
 This was mainly to try out Matplotlibs different vizualisation strategies.

 ![image](https://github.com/MiladWazirZada/Palmer-Penguins-Analysis/assets/82714284/91252560-91b3-4a48-955e-c4e0cfaea14b)

+There were no real differences hence I didn't really indulge into the analysis of the body mass.